cynthia3r/storefront-backend-api/README.md

 # Storefront Backend Project

 ## Project Overview
+The task is to create a RESTful JavaScript Node API with express for an online retail store.

+## API functionality
+The API will support the following functionality:
+* allow users to sign up and sign in
+* allow products to be created, stored, updated and deleted from database
-The task is to create a RESTful API in JavaScript for an online retail store.
-The API provides information that allows the users to browse an index of all products, see the specifics of a single product, add products to an order and view the added products in the cart.
+* allows users to browse an index of all products, see the specifics of a single product
+* require users to be signed in to perform certain actions
+* allow users to create orders and add products to orders
+* allow users to view the added products in the cart
 ## Technologies used
 * `node.js` and `express` to build the server
 * `npm` or `yarn` dependency manager